andybeet/testapp/README.md

 # testapp

-A test app to show the process of transforming a shiny app to an R package.
+A test app to demonstrate the process of transforming a shiny app to an R package.
+The repo originates with the app in its traditional form.
+The commit history steps through changes made from this to its final state - an R package.

+Note: This is packaging is currently only set up for running locally.
+A few further steps are necessary to enable it to be installed on a shiny server.

 ## Install